 For details, see the Blinka API reference.

-The Micropython compatibility layers described above are intended to provide a CircuitPython-like API for devices which are running CPython or Micropython.
+The emulation described above is intended to provide a CircuitPython-like API for devices which are running CPython or Micropython.
 Since corresponding packages should be built-in to any standard CircuitPython image, they have no value on a device already running CircuitPython and would likely conflict in unhappy ways.

-The test suites in the test/src folder under testing.universal are by design intended to run on either CircuitPython or Micropython+compatibility layer to prove conformance.
+The test suites in the test/src folder under testing.universal are by design intended to run on either CircuitPython or CPython/Micropython+compatibility layer to prove conformance.

 Installing from PyPI¶